timescale/pgvectorscale/README.md

 PostgreSQL extensions, like this one.
 Timescale Cloud provides high availability, streaming backups, upgrades over time, roles and permissions, and great security.

-TimescaleDB is a time-series database built on PostgreSQL that scales to over millions of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
-TimescaleDB supports full SQL, a variety of data types, and ACID semantics.
+TimescaleDB is an open-source time-series database designed for scalability and performance, built on top of PostgreSQL.
+It provides SQL support for time-series data, allowing users to leverage PostgreSQL's rich ecosystem while optimizing for high ingest rates and fast query performance.
+TimescaleDB includes features like automated data retention policies, compression and continuous aggregates, making it ideal for applications like monitoring, IoT, AI and real-time analytics.

 [pgvector]: https://github.com/pgvector/pgvector/blob/master/README.md